Cancel anytime

 History and Background

 California Water Service Group (CWT) was founded in 1926.
-Initially focused on providing water service in California, it has grown through acquisitions and expansions to become one of the largest regulated water utilities in the United States.
-It provides high-quality water to more than 2 million people in California, Hawaii, New Mexico, Washington and Texas.
+Initially serving a small number of communities, it has grown to become one of the largest regulated water utilities in the United States through acquisitions and organic growth.

 Core Business Areas

-- Water Distribution: Provides water distribution services to residential, commercial, industrial, and governmental customers.
+- Regulated Water Utilities: Providing water and wastewater services to residential, commercial, industrial, and governmental customers in California, Washington, New Mexico, Hawaii, and Texas.

 Leadership and Structure